 Installing Add-ons and Final Inspection

 After building the tension fabric structure in its entirety, the crew can focus on the final touches.
-The next steps depend on how you will use the building.
+The next steps depend on how you will use our building systems.

 Based on your needs for the structure, they may install: